Airframe (novel)

-Airframe is a novel by the American writer Michael Crichton, his eleventh under his own name and twenty-first overall, first published in 1996, in hardcover, by Knopf and then in 1997, as a paperback, by Ballantine Books.
+Airframe is a novel by the American writer Michael Crichton, his eleventh under his own name and twenty-first overall, first published in 1996, in hardcover, by Knopf.
+As a paperback, Airframe was released in 1997 by Ballantine Books.
 The plot follows Casey Singleton, a quality assurance vice president at the fictional aerospace manufacturer Norton Aircraft, as she investigates an in-flight accident aboard a Norton-manufactured airliner that leaves three passengers dead and 56 injured.

-Airframe remains one of Crichton's few novels not adapted to film.
+Airframe remains one of Crichton's few novels not to be adapted to film.
 Crichton stated this was due to the great expense needed to make such a film.
 The novel's dense technical details for the accident investigation may also have hindered cinematic adaptations.